 Your receiver will run Flightradar24's Pi24 client to track flights within 200-400 miles and will automatically share data with Flightradar24.
 You can track flights directly off your Pi24 device or via Flightradar24.com

-All users sharing data with Flightradar24 receive Flightradar24 Premium for free, for as long as you share data with us.
+All users sharing data with Flightradar24 receive Flightradar24 Business subscription for free, for as long as you share data with us.

 What to get

 *Pi24 is compatible with all Raspberry Pi devices, including

 Please note that Raspberry Pi Zero has no network port and only one USB port.